dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/ftp.md

 Steps：

-1. As shown in the figure below, in the project manager, create an empty directory or empty project, and then select
+1. As shown in the figure below, in the project manager, create an empty directory or empty project, and then select.
-2. Right-click menu, click [FTP: Create Connection Configuration]
+2. Right-click menu, click [Ftp: Create connection configuration].
-3. The system automatically creates the `.ftp/ftp-sync.json` configuration file
+3. The system automatically creates the `.ftp/ftp-sync.json` configuration file.
-4. Edit `ftp-sync.json`, enter`host（ip）`、`username`、`password`、`port`、`protocol`
+4. Edit `ftp-sync.json`, enter`host（ip）`、`username`、`password`、`port`、`protocol`.
-5. After filling in the configuration file, right-click the menu and click [Ftp:remote remote files]
+5. After filling in the configuration file, right-click the menu and click [Ftp:browse remote files].
-6. Select the file directory and perform the operations of `upload`, `download`, and `delete` Ope
+6. Select the file directory and perform the operations of `upload`, `download`, and `delete`.

 ### 2.1 Setup ftp/sftp configuration file